-The Company issued 250,000 common shares pursuant to a property option agreement (Note 7).
+During the nine months ended October 31, 2009, the Company issued 250,000 common shares pursuant to a property option agreement (Note 7).

 Stock options and warrants

 In June 2009, the Company's shareholders approved the Company's Stock Option Plan (the "Plan"), which establishes a rolling number of shares issuable under the plan in the amount of 10% of the Company's issued shares at the date of grant.